 Were you able to practise the GOALS skill to help with being assertive this past week?
+As you are comfortable, share with the group how it went.

 If not, was there a time you could have used it?
-Describe how you could have used it.
+As you are comfortable, describe how you could have used it.